AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 ## Smart Campaign Run Cards {#smart-campaign-run-cards}

-Smart campaign cards represent a single run of a &nbsp;campaign.
+Smart campaign cards represent a single run of a  campaign.
 A new card appears each time the smart campaign runs.
-Tap to see the smart list filters used, the campaign flow, and each of the emails used in the campaign.&nbsp;
+Tap to see the smart list filters used, the campaign flow, and each of the emails used in the campaign.

 ![](assets/image2015-9-23-11-3a0-3a54.png)